The ACT test

 Both ACT and the writing test are now only available as computer-based tests outside the USA.
 See here for more information.
-Be aware that the test centres currently listed for Norway are both closed.
+Be aware that there are currently no test centres listed for Norway.

 ACT multiple-choice scores: available 2 business days after testing.
 Writing scores: available about 2- 3 weeks after multiple-choice scores are available.
 See the ACT website for detailed information.

 What's the difference between the SAT and the ACT?

 Either the SAT or the ACT are required for Bachelor's (undergraduate) studies at US colleges and universities.
 Contact your institution to find out which test you should take.
 If both tests are accepted, then you can choose the test that best suits your application deadline.